Dhanashreemullaithasan/Mean-and-Variance/README.md

 "%SD)
 ```

-# Results and Output :
+# Output :

 ![Capture 1](https://user-images.githubusercontent.com/94165415/192945690-8e84bd45-d3dd-4500-b104-7efd2a6f38c6.PNG)

-The given experiment is succeusfully exicuted
+# Result :
+The mean and variance of the arraival rate of the feeder from feeder is calculated.